sahoo-rk/sahoo-rk.github.io/_pages/about.md

 ------
 Glad to see you here.
 I am a researcher in the school of evolutionary thinking.
 My research interest spans molecular evolution, population genomics and host-*Wolbachia* interaction.
-I employ laboratory experiments and high-throughput genomic information to gain insights into trait evolution in insect taxa and decipher the intriguing ecology of the *Wolbachia*-mediated reproductive parasitism in insect hosts.
+I employ laboratory experiments and high-throughput genomic information to gain insights into trait evolution in insect taxa and decipher the intriguing ecology of *Wolbachia*-mediated reproductive parasitism in insect hosts.
 Using comparative genomics, I investigate the ways populations respond to their environment, and how distinct ecological events such as bottleneck, migration and drift influence population resilience.

 Currently, I work as a Faculty Fellow at [CSIR-CCMB](https://ccmb.res.in), where I lead a [DST-INSPIRE](https://www.online-inspire.gov.in/) funded project to unravel the effect of historical bottleneck on contemporary population structure in the biocontrol species *Zygogramma bicolorata*.
 The project is relevant to decipher potential strategies to improve the ecological resilence of the biocontrol agent, and of bottlenecked population in general.